 Found under: Settings > Utilities > BeatBuddy > Edit song commands

 Users with a BeatBuddy pedal may wish to use this helper utility to build their MIDI messages for the song.
 This will allow a song load to instruct your BeatBuddy pedal to switch to the correct folder/song, tempo, volume and drum kit.
+Remember that OpenSongApp can make this even easier if you use import your BeatBuddy configuration.

 MIDI channel: This is important to match on the BeatBuddy pedal.
 Not only does this affect song messages, but also any gestures, page buttons or foot pedal actions set to trigger BeatBuddy commands (start, stop, fill, etc).